-Silverfish, technically known by the scientific name Lepisma saccharina, are true pest insects which you’ve very likely seen inside your home at some point.
+Silverfish, technically known by the scientific name Lepisma saccharina, are true pest insects that you’ve very likely seen inside your home at some point.
 You may have spotted these little silvery-colored insects scurrying along the bathtub, up the walls, around the laundry room or basement floor.
 You can find silverfish just about anywhere there’s moisture.

 While there are a lot of insects that can infest homes, from cockroaches to spiders to termites, silverfish are particularly annoying because of what they eat – which is just about everything.
 They are hard-bodied, very fast and hard to get rid of.

 Of course, if you are finding silverfish around your home then contact the pest control experts at Ehrlich and we can help you get rid of them and advise on ways to keep them out.

 Here are 5 things you should know about silverfish:

 1. Silverfish are insects and not actually fish